EvansWinner/awesome-line-editors/README.md

 and re-implemented on one OS and in one language after another, then ECCE is definitely highly compatible.

-I was able to build the editor and give it a basic smoke test from the c source [here](https://ecce.sourceforge.net/download/#source) on both MacOS and Termux on Android.
+I was able to build the editor and give it a basic smoke test from the C source [here](https://ecce.sourceforge.net/download/#source) on both MacOS and Termux on Android.
 I cut/pasted the code to a file, ecce.c, then typed ``cc ecce.c``, then typed ``mv a.out ecce`` and ``./ecce file`` and it just worked.
-That's saying something for a 1625-line single-file c program (plus a few more hundred of comments and blanks) based on something originally written in [IMP](https://en.wikipedia.org/wiki/Edinburgh_IMP)&nbsp;![Wikipedia](img/wikipedia.png) back in the 1960s.
+That's saying something for a 1625-line single-file C program (plus a few more hundred of comments and blanks) based on something originally written in [IMP](https://en.wikipedia.org/wiki/Edinburgh_IMP)&nbsp;![Wikipedia](img/wikipedia.png) back in the 1960s.